polaris-jenkins-samples/build-scan/jenkins-logs/latest-execution.md

 npm warn deprecated nodeunit@0.9.5: you are strongly encouraged to use other testing options Aborted by admin
 Sending interrupt signal to process
+Aborted by admin
+Sending interrupt signal to process
+Aborted by admin
+Sending interrupt signal to process
+Click here to forcibly terminate running steps
+Aborted by admin
+Sending interrupt signal to process

-added 962 packages, and audited 1412 packages in 17s
+added 964 packages, and audited 1480 packages in 22s

 32 packages are looking for funding run `npm fund` for details

-136 vulnerabilities (9 low, 35 moderate, 57 high, 35 critical)
+137 vulnerabilities (9 low, 35 moderate, 57 high, 36 critical)

 To address issues that do not require attention, run: npm audit fix